!IMPORTANT INFORMATION CONSIDERING THE IMPLEMENTATION OF CLASSES FOR ERASMUS STUDENTS in 2022/2023 ACADEMIC YEAR!

 1. Application form for Erasmus international students (via e-mail or land mail)

-All the documents must be sent to by e-mail to email@example.com
+All the documents must be sent by e-mail to email@example.com

 Subject for Erasmus students

-There will be a list of selected subjects, which will be offered in tutorial way.
-They will be selected each academic year and published on this site.
-Erasmus students can attend all the Slovene courses.
-You can find information on all three programmes and subject for Erasmus students here.
+There is a list of selected subjects, which are offered in a tutorial way in the English language.
+They are selected each academic year and published on this site.
+They are available here.
+Erasmus students are also kindly invited to attend all the Slovene courses.

-Student’s acceptance will depend on the number of places available.
 The ISSBS International Office will send the Confirmation letter to the International coordinator of your home faculty.
-After this a study plan is to be arranged between the Erasmus student and ISSBS.
-An important document called Learning agreement must be approved by student’s home faculty and ISSBS.
-The document Learning agreement must be sent to ISSBS by student’s international coordinator.
+After this, a Learning agreement is to be confirmed and approved between the Erasmus student, student home institution, and ISSBS.

-In case of acceptance, ISSBS will send an official Acceptance letter to the applicant’s International office.
-The letter will indicate the date when the student must arrive at ISSBS, all the the necessary information the student needs and all documentation he/she has to bring with him/her.
+In case of acceptance, ISSBS will send an official acceptance letter to the applicant’s International office.
+The letter will indicate the date when the student must arrive at ISSBS, all the necessary information the student needs, and all documentation he/she has to bring with him/her.

 All study programmes, accredited after April 2004, are measured in credit points according to ECTS (European Credit Transfer System).